aubreyrjones/mutagen/README.md

   containing just what's necessary.

 * Made up of modular sections, playbooks are short and self-contained.
-For most games and playbooks, players get 5-6 pages.
+For most games and playbooks, players get 5-6 (single) pages.
 The GM playbook might be twice as long.
 Other than lore, nobody needs to read anything else.

 * Mutagen is low-stress for players.
 The rules are brief, and printed right on your character sheet for easy reference.
 Mark Health right